o7g8/aws-cdk-dotnet-microservice/README.md

   - add the SQS function with `dotnet new lambda.SQS -n SavePolicy`

   - more about UT <https://docs.aws.amazon.com/lambda/latest/dg/csharp-package-cli.html>

+- "Monolith" deployment:

+  - on ECS or EC2;

+  - create the EC2/ECS role with SQS and SSM access <https://docs.aws.amazon.com/cdk/api/latest/docs/aws-iam-readme.html>.

+  - Debugging of the "monolith": local container, remote on EC2, remote on ECS.

 - CDK Debugging in VS Code.